Hadar933/TweetCLI/README.md

 ## Usage
-To use the CLI tool, run the following command: tweet "Your tweet text here" -m path/to/media1 ... path/to/mediaN -u yourusername
+To use the CLI tool, run the following command: tweet "Your tweet text here" -m path/to/media1 ... path/to/mediaN -u username

 ### Options
 (run `tweet -h` to see)